3dcitydb/3dcitydb-docs/source/impexp/index.rst

+.. _impexp_chapter:

 Importer/Exporter
 =================

-The Importer/Exporter tool is a Java-based front-end for the 3D City Database and allows for high-performance loading and extracting 3D city model data.
+The Importer/Exporter tool is a Java-based client for the 3D City Database and allows for high-performance loading and extracting 3D city model data.